"Your own Self-Realization is the greatest service you can render the world."

 Most people may not have the luxury of sitting in contemplation for hours, but the inquiry “Who am I?” can be practiced anywhere, at any time.
 To whom do these thoughts, problems, and emotions arise?
 Ask this question, and it will take you deeper into yourself, layer by layer.

-The deeper you inquire, the closer you get to the Self, the only true purpose of self-enquiry.
+The deeper you inquire, the closer you get to the Self, the only true purpose of self-inquiry.

 While many may give up due to frustration or impatience, this method is as valid today as it has been for thousands of years.
 It is up to you to practice sincerely and consistently, to ask questions like “Where does the ‘I’ come from?” and “What is its source?”